shipyardapp/Shipyard-Documentation/docs/blueprint-library/azure-blob-storage/azure-blob-storage-move-or-rename-files.md

 title: Azure Blob Storage Template - Move or Rename Files
 hide_title: true
 sidebar_label: Move or Rename Files
-description: Information about Shipyard's low-code Azure Blob Storage Move or Rename Files blueprint.
+description: Information about Platform's low-code Azure Blob Storage Move or Rename Files blueprint.
 Quickly move or rename one or more files from an Azure Blob Storage container.
 keywords:
   - azure blob storage
   - blueprint